After the review comes the challenge! Yes, we start the resolutions again and this time it’s for 2023!

 Ségur top in Japanese cotton

-Jolène blouse in a jacket lining scrap
+Jolène blouse made from a jacket lining scrap

 Jeanne blouse in Japanese cotton